Giulio DalvitPhD student

 – AHRC / Arts and Humanities Research Council (2016-19).

-My research aims at reassessing the art-historical significance of Lorenzo di Pietro, known as Vecchietta.
+My Ph.D. focuses upon one of the main protagonists of Sienese fifteenth-century art — Lorenzo di Pietro, also known as Vecchietta.

 • 2016 – present, Ph.D. – The Courtauld Institute of Art.

-• 2016, New York, The Frick Collection, Ayesha Bulchandani Curatorial Intern.
+• 2016, Ayesha Bulchandani Curatorial Intern: New York, The Frick Collection.

 • Sienese Quattrocento

-• Art in Italy in the twentieth century
+• Sacred and Profane in the sixteenth century

-• ‘The iconography of Vecchietta’s bronze Christ in Siena’, The Journal of the Warburg and Courtauld Institutes, forthcoming publication (vol. LXXX, Dec.
-2017).
+• ‘The Iconography of Vecchietta’s Bronze Christ in Siena’, Journal of the Warburg and Courtauld Institutes, LXXX, 2017, pp. 29-59.

 • ‘Per Carlo Borromeo e la sua collezione di antichità’, in G. Agosti, J. Stoppa (eds), Un seminario sul Manierismo in Lombardia, Milan 2017, pp. 79-105.